StephanKrauss/docker-php-fpm/README.md

 # PHP-FPM docker image with composer
-# Forke, Original by camilb/docker-php-fpm
+# Fork !!!
+Original by camilb/docker-php-fpm

 ```ready for laravel and cakePHP frameworks ```